BlueMountainsAnalytics/bma_ont_biosec_2022/docs/INTRO_2.md

 The command printed our current location, */Users/john* followed by a new line where we can type the next command.

-On my laptop the same command will look like this:
+On my laptop the same command output looks like this:

 <img src="figures/intro_3.png" height="140px">

 As you can see in the example above the so called **path** to the current directory is */Users/tim*.
-The *‘/’* symbol in a path denote a directories: thus */Users/tim* indicates that we are in directory */tim* which is a subdirectory of directory */Users*.
+The */* symbols in a path denote a directory: thus */Users/tim* indicates that we are in directory */tim* which is a subdirectory of directory */Users*.

 <div style="background-color:#fcfce5;border-radius:5px;border-style:solid;border-color:gray;padding:5px">
   {% octicon info height:32 class:"right left" aria-label:hi %}